codeleg/studying-githowto/00Screenshots/00ScreenShotReadME.md

           <p>Let's learn Git together.</p>
         </body>
       </html>
-2. Switching Branches:
+2.Switching Branches:
     • $ git switch main: Switched to the main branch, which is the primary development branch.
-3. Adding the File and Commit Operation:
+3.Adding the File and Commit Operation:
     • $ git add hello.html
     • $ git commit -m "Added meta charset": The hello.html file was added, and it was committed with the message "Added meta charset."
 This resulted in one file being changed, with five additions and two deletions.
-4. Viewing Commit History:
+4.Viewing Commit History:
     • $ git log --all --graph: The commit history across all branches is displayed graphically.
 This allows for visual tracking of the project's development process and the changes made.
-5. Last Commit Details:
+5.Last Commit Details:
     • bae7719 (2024-09-19): The main branch was merged into the style branch.

-24. Screenshot
+24. Screenshot:
 Branch Switching
     • $ git switch style
 ◦ Switched to the style branch, defined as the branch where style-related changes are made.